PaddlePaddle/PaddleOCR/ppstructure/README.md

 - Support structured table recognition, and output the final result to **Excel file**;
 - Support multimodal-based Key Information Extraction (KIE) tasks - **Semantic Entity Recognition** (SER) and **Relation Extraction (RE);
 - Support **layout recovery**, that is, restore the document in word or pdf format with the same layout as the original image;
-- Support customized training and multiple inference deployment methods such as python whl package quick use;
+- Support customized training and multiple inference deployment methods such as python whl package quick start;
-- Connected with the semi-automatic data labeling tool PPOCRLabel, which supports the labeling of layout analysis, table recognition, and SER.
+- Connect with the semi-automatic data labeling tool PPOCRLabel, which supports the labeling of layout analysis, table recognition, and SER.

 ## 3. Results